Please wait

 Teran

-During the 19th century, Teran was the most widespread grape variety in Istria (where it occupied more than 80% of the vineyard area) and was often mistakenly identified as Refosco.
-Today, it has been proven that Teran and Refosco (italian Refosco dal Peduncolo Rosso) are two different varieties.
+During the 19th century, Teran was the most widespread grape variety in Istria, occupying more than 80% of the vineyard area.
+This was largely due to the strong demand for red wines on the European market, as well as the variety’s excellent adaptation to the local growing conditions of Istria.
+Teran was often mistakenly identified as Refosco; however, it has now been proven that Teran and Refosco (It.
+Refosco dal Peduncolo Rosso) are two distinct grape varieties.

 Colours and aromas